supervisely/docs/apps/development/app-engine.md

 - connects to containers logs and streams them to Supervisely Server
 -

-## 5. Application is started
+## 5. Application starting

 - app reads input parameters from environment veriables
 - (optional) app initializes UI (html template, data dictionary and state dictionary)
 - app starts application service in backgorund and connects to Supervisely Server to receive events: button clicks, stop event, ...
+- Note: App Engine is a part of Supervisely python SDK, it executes received events asynchronous

+## 5. Application runnning

+Let's consider some basic example: Hello World App.
+This app has UI: user clicks on the button, app generates random string and shows it in UI.
 - app uses public API to modify the state/data of UI widgets
-- Application serviec is a part of Supervisely python SDK, it executes received events asynchronous
+-

 http://www.giphy.com/gifs/pEjEyyHEi5x5eyCLuJ